-If you have concerns about fat in your diet leading to weight gain, or about the potential side effects of omega-3 supplements, please know that healthy fats are actually vital to weight loss.
+The key word there is healthy.
+I’m not talking about loading up on fast food or processed foods loaded with transfats.
+Many women are concerned, like Lisa was, that fat in their diet would lead to weight gain.
+But the truth is, healthy fats are actually vital to weight loss.
 They help to decrease inflammation, control blood glucose levels, and facilitate the functioning of blood vessels so nutritional uptake is maximized.
 This works to reduce our cravings and it resets metabolism.
 These are important factors in maintaining weight in a healthy range.

-In past generations, people consumed a diet that was healthy, mostly because there was no other choice.
+In past generations, people consumed a healthy diet, mostly because there was no other choice.
 Chemically preserved and processed foods which are readily available today didn’t exist.
 Our ancestor’s omega-6 to omega-3 ratios were healthier and more balanced.